Adhvait2000/Booking-System-App/README.md

-# SC2002Moblima
-SC2002 Object Oriented Programming Assignment
+# SC2002 Object Oriented Programming Assignment

 We as a group designed and developed a Console-based application (non-Graphical UI):

 # M0vie Booking and LIsting Management Application (MOBLIMA)

 The main objective of this assignment is to:
-• apply the Object-Oriented (OO) Design concepts you have learnt in the course,
+1. apply the Object-Oriented (OO) Design concepts you have learnt in the course,
-• model, design and develop a quality OO application fulfilling the project requirement,
+2. model, design and develop a quality OO application fulfilling the project requirement,
-• gain familiarity with using Java as an object oriented programming language,
+3. gain familiarity with using Java as an object oriented programming language,
-• work collaboratively as a group to achieve a common goal.
+4. work collaboratively as a group to achieve a common goal.

-#Assumptions:
+# Assumptions:

 1. This application is for use by a single user and concurrent access is not considered
 2. For demonstration purposes, three cineplexes have been created